rielmvp/InHousePredictor/README.md

 We have used Django as platform for connecting html, css, javascript, and our AI Model.
 In order to install Django, you first need Anaconda version lower or equal to 23.1.0.
 It requires Python version 3.9.19, scikit-learn version 1.0.2, Pandas version 2.0.1.
-1. To first install Django using Anaconda check this website from tutorialspoint: https://www.tutorialspoint.com/how-to-install-django-in-anaconda
+1. Firstly, install Django using Anaconda check this website from tutorialspoint: https://www.tutorialspoint.com/how-to-install-django-in-anaconda
 2. Once Django is installed you can either download the entire repository as a zip or in your terminal type 'git clone https://github.com/rielmvp/InHousePredictor.git '
-   * Unzip "random_forest.pickle.zip" and put it in "myapp"
+   * **Important step:**Unzip "random_forest.pickle.zip" and put it in "myapp"

     ![image](https://github.com/rielmvp/InHousePredictor/assets/96563287/48216704-a5b9-4ec2-bf23-e56331276fda)